XCP CAN Data Acquisition

 triggered subsystem or is to inherit sample time, you can specify

-–1 as your sample time.
-You can also specify a MATLAB
+–1 as your sample time, which is the default.
+You can also

 When the Timestamp is enabled, the block reads the timestamp from incoming DTO packets and outputs the timestamp to Simulink.
 The Enable Timestamp check box appears in the block parameters dialog box when the parameter is supported in the A2L file.